St. Catharines: Demographics

 Since 1998, St. Catharines has had one of the highest obesity rates of any centre in Canada.
 A 2001 analysis by Statistics Canada showed that 57.3 percent of its residents were overweight.
-This has caused some elements of the media, including CTV, the Canadian Broadcasting Corporation and The Globe and Mail to dub St. Catharines as Canada's "fattest" city.
-In 2008, new statistics were released that show that the percentage obese or obese/overweight residents of Hamilton (74.3%), Kingston (70.1%), and St. John's, Newfoundland and Labrador (70%) is now higher than St. Catharines-Niagara (69.3%), though the obesity rate in St. Catharines was higher in 2008 than in 1998.
+This caused the media, including CTV, the Canadian Broadcasting Corporation and The Globe and Mail to dub St. Catharines as Canada's "fattest" city.
+In 2008, new statistics were released that show that the percentage of obese or obese/overweight residents of Hamilton (74.3%), Kingston (70.1%), and St. John's, Newfoundland and Labrador (70%) is now higher than St. Catharines-Niagara (69.3%), though the obesity rate in St. Catharines was higher in 2008 than in 1998.

 23% of children in St. Catharines were estimated to be living in poverty as of 2015, which was above Canada's average rate of child poverty.
 In 2022, the municipality itself as an employer became the largest in Ontario to offer a living wage, an action praised by the Niagara Poverty Reduction Network.